HesaiTechnology/HesaiLidar_ROS_2.0/README.md

 ### Realize multi lidar fusion

-According to the configuration of a single radar, multiple drivers can be created in `config.yaml`, as shown in the following example
+According to the configuration of a single lidar, multiple drivers can be created in `config.yaml`, as shown in the following example

     lidar:
     - driver: